paypaldev/PayPal-NFC-BodyPart-Educational-Sample/README.md

-# REACT NFC Body Parts Sample App
+# React NFC Body Parts Sample App

 ## About

 This is a simple sample app demostrating the usage of the [Web NFC API](https://w3c.github.io/web-nfc/).

 **To get the Web NFC API working you will need an Android Device with Google Chrome and your web app will need to be hosted using https.**

-This is the [sample app](https://react-nfc-90146.web.app/) in action.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).